 How to prepare for the bounceback

-“If previous recessions have taught me anything, you’ve got to go back to zero and start again,” says Chris Lucas.
+“If previous recessions have taught me anything, you’ve got to go back to zero and start again,” says Lucas.

 Don’t assume anything is going to be the same, he stressed, and start planning for possible scenarios now.
 At Lucas Restaurants, the team is working on the assumption that business will be half of what it was when things eventually reopen.
-Chris believes it could take two to three years to rebuild his business to what it was.
+Lucas believes it could take two to three years to rebuild his business to what it was.

-Lisa Livis also encouraged planning and suggested working to three scenarios: best case, where there’s minimal change to customer behaviour, through to the worst case of sustained reduction in revenue, with the third option in the middle.
+Livis also encouraged planning and suggested working to three scenarios: best case, where there’s minimal change to customer behaviour, through to the worst case of sustained reduction in revenue, with the third option in the middle.

 “While it’s quite confronting, people who are proactive at doing this have a much better chance of coming out the other end,” she said.